Sudan

 • Die Farbgebung der Flagge leitet sich von der Flagge Ägyptens ab, da sie weitgehend der 1952 von Nasser eingeführten arabischen Befreiungsflagge ähnelt.

-country itself ("Sudan" means "Black").
-The green of the triangle at the pole is the colour of islam, but is also a symbol for the flourish.
+• Red symbolizes progress, revolution and the blood of patriots, white symbolizes love of peace and black the country itself ("Sudan" means "black").
+The green of the triangle on the mast is the colour of Islam, but is also considered a symbol of prosperity.

 hoch/up